kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

 This features adds a new field to the StatefulSet.
 The default value for the new field maintains the existing behavior of StatefulSets.

-On a downgrade, the `PersistentVolumeClaimPolicy` field will be hidden on any StatefulSets.
+On a downgrade, the `PersistentVolumeClaimRetentionPolicy` field will be hidden on any StatefulSets.
 The behavior in this case will be identical to mutating they policy field to `Retain`, as described above, including the edge cases introduced if this is done during a scale-down or StatefulSet deletion.